Cataloging Record Distribution Program FAQs for Current Participants

 Yes, you may contact MARCIVE to request a date parameter be placed on your CRDP Profile records so you no longer receive records describing publications that you do not have, or at least are not likely to have in your collection.
 By default, MARCIVE will limit output to titles no more than five years old, but you may also specify a specific year.

-GPO’s Historic Shelflist (HSL) records were made available in the CRDP from 2010-January, 2019.
-These records are brief bibliographic records.
+GPO’s Historic Shelflist (HSL) records were first made available in the CRDP from 2010-January, 2019.
+These records were brief bibliographic records.